asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Reinterpreting

-Because HTML forms can only be directly submitted as `GET` or `POST` requests, Rocket _reinterprets_ request methods under certain conditions.
+Because web browsers only support submitting HTML forms as `GET` or `POST` requests, Rocket _reinterprets_ request methods under certain conditions.
 If a `POST` request contains a body of `Content-Type: application/x-www-form-urlencoded` and the form's **first** field has the name `_method` and a valid HTTP method name